SonicPy/SonicPy/docs/source/imageanalysis.rst

       :width: 500px
       :align: center

-2. The program displays the computed :ref:`absorbance image <absorbance>` in the bottom left panel and tries to find the edges automatically.
-Green boxes are overlaid over the found edges.
+2. The program displays the :ref:`selected edges <absorbance>` automatically.
+Adjustable green boxes are overlaid over the selected edges.

    .. note::
       Make  sure make sure the edges are selected correctly by the green boxes.